akirak/counsel-org-clock/README.md

 ## Usage

 Run `counsel-org-clock-context` or `counsel-org-clock-history`.
+By default, these functions jump to a selected headline.
+You can change the default action by setting `counsel-org-clock-default-action` variable.

-The default action is jumping to the headline.
-Alternatively, you can access a bunch of actions on the headline from `M-o`, including:
+You can also access a bunch of alternative actions from `M-o`, including:

 - Narrow the buffer to the selected entry or show it in an indirect buffer
 - Change the todo state